nicol-777/FoodHygieneApp/docs/implementation.md

 ## Bristol Open Data API

-Our web application uses the Bristol Open Data API to retrieve information about food hygiene ratings in Bristol.
+Our web application sources food hygiene data from the Bristol Open Data API.
+The dataset was downloaded as a GeoJSON file and is used as the primary data source.
+Currently, the app does not fetch live API data but relies on the static dataset.

 The main query retrieves a list of food businesses along with their hygiene ratings, allowing the application to populate the map with markers representing each business and its current rating.
 This gives users a complete overview of all the available data.

 ### Key features include:

-● Search by business name: Users can search for food businesses by entering their name.
+- Search by business name: Users can search for food businesses by entering their name.
 This query returns results that match the provided business name, allowing users to find the hygiene rating of a particular location.

-● Filter by hygiene rating: Users can filter results by hygiene rating.
+- Filter by hygiene rating: Users can filter results by hygiene rating.
 This feature allows users to see only businesses with a specific rating, from 0 to 5, making it easier to focus on businesses that meet their preferred standards.

-● Postcode search: By entering a postcode, users can view businesses with hygiene ratings in a specific area.
+- Postcode search: By entering a postcode, users can view businesses with hygiene ratings in a specific area.
 This feature simplifies finding relevant information about locations of interest.